epicchainlabs/epicchain-unity-sdk/CONVERSION_COMPLETION_REPORT.md

 - ✅ Production-ready implementations
 - ✅ Excellent performance characteristics

-The NeoUnity project now has complete feature parity with NeoSwift, providing Unity developers with the full power of Neo blockchain integration in a Unity-native C# implementation.
+The EpicChainUnity project now has complete feature parity with EpicChainSwift, providing Unity developers with the full power of EpicChain blockchain integration in a Unity-native C# implementation.

 **Total Classes Converted**: 6 major missing components + comprehensive reactive system **Test Coverage**: 100% of new implementations